helixscript/AAVengeR/README.md

         └── HXB2.fasta
 ```

-The AAvengeR data folder contains four subfolders.
 The hmms folder contains hmm profiles created with the [HMMER](http://hmmer.org) software package using either multiple sequence alignments or single DNA sequences as inputs.
 Each profile file has a coresponding settings file that contains the default parameters for evaulating and scoring the HMM.
-These settings are applied if the the prepReads_useDefaultHMMsetting parameter in the main configuration
+These settings are applied if the the *prepReads_useDefaultHMMsetting* parameter in the main configuration
-file is set to TRUE otherwise the HMM parameters in the main configuration file are used.
+file is set to *TRUE* otherwise the HMM parameters in the main configuration file are used.

-Example of an HMM setting file
+Example of an HMM setting file:
 ```
 prepReads_HMMsearchReadStartPos: 1
 prepReads_HMMsearchReadEndPos:  16